jbhattac/java8/README.md

 There are 4 types of method references

-1. Static method reference , we can turn the following lambda to method reference
+1. Static method reference, we can turn the following lambda to method reference

 		(args) -> Class.staticMethod(args)

 		Class::staticMethod

 Instead of the . operator, we use the :: operator, and that we don't pass arguments to the method reference.
-In this case, any arguments (if any) taken by the method are passed automatically.Where ever we can pass a lambda expression that just calls a static method, we can use a method reference.
+In this case, any arguments (if any) taken by the method are passed automatically.
+Where ever we can pass a lambda expression that just calls a static method, we can use a method reference.

 2. Reference to an Instance Method of a Particular Object